Malachite at a Glance

 Where does Malachite come from and is it valuable?+

-The world's finest Malachite has historically come from the Democratic Republic of Congo (formerly Zaire), which produces large, beautifully banded specimens ideal for carving and jewelry.
-Other significant sources include Russia (the Ural Mountains produced massive blocks used to decorate Russian palaces), Australia, Zambia, and Mexico.
-Malachite is moderately priced for small specimens, but large, high-quality pieces with vivid, well-defined banding can be quite valuable.
-Its relative softness (3.5-4 Mohs) makes it unsuitable for rings but excellent for pendants, carvings, and decorative objects.
+The best Malachite has historically come from the Democratic Republic of Congo, which produces large, beautifully banded specimens ideal for carving and jewelry.
+Other major sources include Russia, where the Ural Mountains once yielded enormous blocks used to decorate imperial palaces, plus Australia, Zambia, and Mexico.
+Small specimens are moderately priced.
+Large pieces with vivid, well-defined banding can be quite valuable.
+Because it is relatively soft at 3.5-4 on the Mohs scale, it is not ideal for rings but works beautifully for pendants, carvings, and decorative objects.